teo-cozma/Javascript/README.md

     - Figuring out how to center elements !!!!!!!
 (Had to refresh my memory, again)
     - How to disable a button using Javascript : coding difficulties.
     - Save and Load not working with the multiplier.
+    - Unable to continue using Sass due to compiling issues into the main CSS.
+So back to styling with vanilla CSS.

 - What issues to fix tomorrow :
     - Save and Load buttons ;